redhatxl/kubectl-img/README.md

 ![Kubectl image Logo](docs/logo/logo.png)

-`kubectl image` is a kubectl plugin that allows you to show kubernetes resource image.
+`kubectl-img` is a kubectl plugin that allows you to show kubernetes resource image.

 [TOC]